Introduction

 4. print all of the key values in sorted order (print)

-Because a red-black tree is a binary search tree and operations that don’t change the structure of a tree won’t affect whether the tree satisfies the red-black tree properties, the lookup and print operations are identical to lookup and print for binary search trees.
+A red-black tree is binary search tree.
+Operations that don’t change the structure of a tree won’t affect whether the tree satisfies the red-black tree properties.
+So the lookup and print operations are identical to lookup and print for binary search trees.
+A red-black tree with n internal nodes has height at most 2lg (n + 1).
+So below operations will have time complexity of O(lgn)

 The goal of the insert operation is to insert key K into tree T, maintaining T’s red-black tree properties.
 A special case is required for an empty tree.
 If T is empty, replace it with a single black node containing K. This ensures that the root property is satisfied.
 If T is a non-empty tree, then we do the following: